angecas/LumiFormApp/README.md

-**LumiFormApp** is an iOS application that helps users easily search and navigate through custom data by selecting specific origin.
+**LumiFormApp** is an iOS application that helps users easily search and navigate through custom data.

 ---